CoinFabrik/scout-substrate-dataset/README.md

 ## License

-Scout is licensed and distributed under a MIT license.
+The Scout Substrate Dataset is licensed and distributed under the MIT license.
 [Contact us](https://www.coinfabrik.com/) if you're looking for an exception to the terms.